 Two new stations are being built at Nine Elms and Battersea Power Station.

-The joint venture Ferrovial Agroman Laing O'Rouke is designing and building the Northern line extension (NLE).
+The joint venture Ferrovial Agroman Laing O'Rouke is designing and building the NLE.

 Main tunnelling finished in November 2017 after two tunnels were created between Battersea and new shafts at Kennington Green and Kennington Park.

 Documents related to the project, including those in support of our Transport & Works Act Order (TWAO) application, noise monitoring reports and all but the most recent community communications, are on the Northern line extension page in Publications & reports.

 The NLE will improve transport links and public spaces in the Vauxhall, Nine Elms and Battersea area, a designated regeneration area on the South Bank.